Yoast/developer/docs/customization/myYoast/apis/subscription-api.md

 If a subscription's end date has passed, that subscription is due for expiration.

 If the subscription's status is `active`, the subscription's status will be set to `expired`, and the subscription is no longer considered a valid license.
 We have a CRON job in my-yoast responsible for this.
-This is done automatically every 30 minutes..
+This is done automatically every 30 minutes.

 The same applies for subscriptions that are `pending-cancel`, and whose end date has passed.
 These subscriptions will be set to `cancelled`.